Aliases for WRNIP1 Gene

 GeneCards Summary for WRNIP1 Gene

 WRNIP1 (Werner Helicase Interacting Protein 1) is a Protein Coding gene.
-Diseases associated with WRNIP1 include Posterior Myocardial Infarction and Brain Compression.
+Diseases associated with WRNIP1 include Werner Syndrome and Posterior Myocardial Infarction.
 GO annotations related to this gene include identical protein binding and four-way junction helicase activity.

 UniProtKB/Swiss-Prot for WRNIP1 Gene